 Please read the list of records already available online, records not held by the City, and records that are not public record.

-If you need information that is not available at the links below, please visit the Open Data Portal to submit a request.
+If you need information that is not available at the links below, please visit the Public Records Portal to submit a request.

 Public Records Available Online